 This website, my blog on here and more importantly, my book ‘How to survive a miscarriage – a guide for women, their partners, friends and families’ are a direct result of my loss and my healing journey.
 Get your copy of the book via the link in the ‘Get the book’ section.

 As I went along in my grief journey, I realised that I wanted to help others not only through my writing but through counselling as well.
 I studied for a Diploma in Counselling in 2015 and 2016 and finished my course in August 2016.
 Soon, my idea for an online grief counselling practice was born.

 Now I am happy to offer my services through my practice, Snowdrop, to bereaved families near and far.
 I offer counselling via Skype, email, phone and FB chat (or other social medial channels).
-I also offer ‘mobile’ counselling which means I can come to you if you live in the Canberra region.
+I also offer face to face counselling in my practice in Curtin, ACT as well as ‘mobile’ counselling which means I can come to you if you live in the Canberra region.
 For more info, head over to my ‘Counseling’ section and have a read.

 While my own pregnancy loss started my counselling career, I am also very passionate about mental health support and ending the stigma towards mental illness.
 I have been working with women who suffer from post natal or pre natal depression and offer my services to anyone struggling with a mental illness, such as depression or anxiety, and look forward to working with you through your tough times.
 It is not always easy and mental illness presents itself with many challenges.
 But it won’t stop uf from living life to the fullest.
 We take each day as it comes and I’m ready to provide anyone with the guidcance they need to tackle life one day at a time.